Gaining Student Cooperation: The First Step to Learning and Inclusion

 One of the greatest challenges faced by school district staff is how to teach students when they have persistent difficulty following instructions.
 Gaining student cooperation is vital to set the groundwork for learning in an inclusive classroom.
 In this one-day presentation, Alexandra Voroshina will present an overview of POPARD’s Student Cooperation Training (SCT) Model.
 This approach to intervention rooted in Behaviour Skills Training and Applied Behaviour Analysis creates lasting change and increases capacity across multiple layers of the school system.
 It targets an individual student, but includes training the classroom and school team, and requires district staff to participate and then replicate the model with support from POPARD.

-The original seven-district POPARD pilot project of the SCT Model demonstrated that targeting skill development of school and district staff in:
+The original seven-district POPARD pilot project of the SCT Model demonstrated that targeting skill development of school and district staff resulted in:

 - An increase from an average of 30% to an average of 80% in successful teaching techniques.